streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 : language-overridable

 Description
-: The maximum average chunk of text size.
+: The maximum average length of chunks of text without word breaks.

     A chunk is the characters between absolute word breaks.
     Absolute word breaks match: `/[\s,{}[\]]/`